Your first CLI tool with Rust

 Improving a little bit

-Ok, our application is taking a parameter and displaying the result in stdout.
+Ok, our application is taking a parameter and displaying the result in stdout

-We can tweak a little bit the performance on the whole printing phase, by using writeln! instead of println!.
+.
 This is well explained in the Rust Output Tutorial.
 While we are at it, we can clean a little bit code, remove unnecessary printing and fine-tune the possible error scenarios.

 extern crate clap;